If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 The wind tugged at Fleur’s dress.
 Its shimmering silver thread rippled like sunlight off the sea.
-The world dropped away from her bare feet into darkness.
-The gloom drifted past like thick winter fog.
+The world dropped away from her bare feet into darkness, gloom drifting past like thick winter fog.
 Countless tiny things swept past her in its haze.

 ‘Strange.’
 Fleur reached a hand out into the dark.

 A glass flower snagged on her fingers.
-Its petals glimmered yellow, white, blue, purple, red, then back to yellow again.
+Its petals glimmered yellow, white, blue, purple, red and back to yellow again.

 ‘Gabby broke this years ago.’
 Fleur studied the flower’s smooth stem.
 ‘Years.’
-She released it and it drifted away into the dark.
+She let it drift into the dark.

 Other little trinkets floated past.
 A bird of ice.
 A handful of wooden fish.
 Two trees of webbed stone, one dark, one light, each no taller than her hand.

-The tear-stained pages of a burnt journal eddied past her feet.
-A scatter of photos full of smiling girls swirled round her toes.
+The tear-stained pages of a burnt journal eddied past her feet and a scatter of photos full of smiling girls swirled round her toes.

 Emilie, Caroline, and me.
 A bitter heat curled around Fleur’s heart.
 Long since burnt to ashes.
 She swatted them away.